About our Team

 Taylor has been a certified Open Water Lifeguard for three years and knows first hand how important it is to teach water safety at a young age.
 She always prepares students for every possible scenario, so they know exactly how to get themselves to safety without hesitation.
 While keeping things fun, Taylor makes sure that parents and students alike are confident and safe when in or near the water.

-Taylor will be graduating this spring from Rochester Institute of Technology with a Bachelor of Fine Arts in Illustration.
+Taylor recently graduated from Rochester Institute of Technology with a Bachelor of Fine Arts in Illustration.
 Combining her artistic talents and passion for working with children, Taylor dreams of working on animated films.
 We are excited to one day see her name listed in the next childhood classic!

 Taylor loves to travel and go on adventures.
-This past semester, she studied abroad in Florence, Italy where she enjoyed her favorite food, pasta, almost everyday!
+While in college, she studied abroad in Florence, Italy where she enjoyed her favorite food, pasta, almost everyday!
 She even had the opportunity to swim her favorite stroke, sidestroke, off the Sicilian shore.

 A true daughter of the beach, Gail has been around water her whole life.
 Born and raised locally on the east end of Long Island, her family spent nearly every day either at the beach or on the boat.
 She learned to water ski at age five, was snorkeling by 12, and was a certified SCUBA diver by the time she was a young adult.
 Gail is truly passionate about anything in the water, and after over 30 years of teaching, is currently retired in the Florida Keys, spending her days snorkeling and volunteering for REEF – an organization centered on preserving the coral reef ecosystem.